krbysh/fehsim/README.md

 ## Whishlist

-I wish somebody could write everything related to unit/team building, that would be nice
+I wish somebody could write everything related to unit/team building, that would be nice!